frank-castro/angular-google-maps/README.markdown

 [![Build Status](https://travis-ci.org/angular-ui/angular-google-maps.png?branch=master)](https://travis-ci.org/angular-ui/angular-google-maps)

 [![Gitter chat](https://badges.gitter.im/angular-ui/angular-google-maps.png)](https://gitter.im/angular-ui/angular-google-maps)

+## Attention forkers!
+*This is the old and ancient repository for angular-google-maps!*

+*If you want to contribute, please fork [angular-ui/angular-google-maps](https://github.com/angular-ui/angular-google-maps) instead.*

 ##What is new (1.2.X):

 With the minor release of 1.2.0 (which is why it is a minor) there are a few breaking changes: